commandermaks/C-directory-/README.md

-# Machine Learning -
-It is written in C++ just a simple code
+It is written in C++ just a simple code for some basic operation